B5-Recruiter-and-Employee/WebScraperIndeed/README.md

 # Web Scraping with Python and Beautiful Soup
+# ElasticSearch & Python: creating index and indexing of data.
 </br></br>
 ## Step 1: Installation
 First of all you need to figure out which Python version you have installed on your device.
 On some machines Python 2.?.? is installed by default, which is not what we want here.
 The latest version of python that I am currently using is 3.7.3